baptistemanson/rust-pathfinder/README.md

 - [x] import a map from tiled
 - [x] add notion of layers of different renderers
 - [ ] cleanup renderers, develop helpers etc
-- [ ] do a pipeline for rendering sprites
 - [ ] add characters
 - [ ] do a pipeline for rendering boxes (text)
 - [ ] Bonus! click handler (with a target of render with colors from the rendering box render pass?)